ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-appliance/mq_appl_pot_lab4.md

 ### Monitoring and reporting

 For this lab, you will use one virtual appliance, MQAppl1, and a Windows environment to perform console operations.
-There are other virtual appliances (MQAppl2, MQAppl3, MQAppl4, MQAppl5, MQAppl6, and MQAppl7) that will not be used in this lab.
+There are other virtual appliances (MQAppl2, MQAppl3, MQAppl4, MQAppl5, MQAppl6, and MQAppl7)cthat will not be used in this lab.
 You should suspend them.

 You will be exploring some of the options available for monitoring the MQ Appliance using a combination of command line and reporting in the MQ Console.
 You will also look at how you can implement the use